 Writing can be isolating.
 Friends and family may not even truly understand your need to write, but I do.
 Broken relationships have littered my past often in part due to a lack of comprehension for my passion for writing and the need to devote long hours to my craft.
 It’s a sacrifice I am willing to make.

-I write full-time – for clients or for myself and I still work hard on the Creative Competitor.
+I write full-time – for clients or for myself and I still work hard on the Creative Competitor and Creative1 Publishing.
 I connect with other writers worldwide and what a pleasure that is.
 To know that those I have helped with writing, editing or book promotion are now becoming successful in their own rights, well, it’s simply amazing.

 In search of creative pastures new, I left France for the sun-drenched Spanish landscape to meet up with my brother, a fellow writer and to work on business projects together – in the publishing sector and beyond.
 Now, all these years later, I realise that through travel and the amazing experiences of life, they have fueled my writing beyond belief.
 I may miss the vibrancy of the Pyrenees mountains and the rolling hills that beckoned and filled my senses with natural beauty each and every day but as the fabric of life unravels around me it is noted and used whenever possible in a creative sense.
 Writing has enabled me to live my dream.
 It’s not an easy craft to master, but what a joyous one.

-That’s why I am here, talking to you today, sharing my past, present and future and standing proudly by my Creative Competitor site, saying that I understand your journey because I have lived it too.
+That’s why I am here, talking to you today, sharing my past, present and future and standing proudly by the Creative Competitor and Creative1 Publishing, saying that I understand your journey because I have lived it too.